web-shredder/ai-content/README.md

 ### Planning Mode

 When you only need a strategic brief, enable **Planning Mode** in the app.
 This runs just the Strategist, SEO Specialist and Head of Content agents to deliver a content plan with up to three related topic fanouts.

+The SEO Specialist now runs before any drafting begins so you can review keyword opportunities up front.
+In both regular and Planning Mode it lists suggested search queries under a **Search Queries** heading with a fan-out graph.
+The suggestions appear in a table with their fanout type (reformulation, implicit, comparative, entity expansion, personalized, temporal, location, user intent or technical) and cosine similarity score.
+You can download the full list as a CSV file for further analysis.